Are you frustrated of running Facebook Ads that don’t work?

 (btw, some experts are using this strategy – so we’re just copying it 🤫.)

 Anywho, when setting a bid cap, keep in mind that this is the most you want Facebook to spend for a single event.
-Since a bid is the most you’ll spend for that single event, you’ll usually spend less than that.
+Since a bid is the most you’ll spend on that single event, you’ll usually spend less than that.

 If you have a little bit more cash and you want to test more, bid 3x your average CPA.